swiftlang/swift-sdk-generator/README.md

 There are several ways to contribute to Swift SDK Generator.
 To learn about the policies, best practices that govern contributions to the Swift project, and instructions for setting up the development environment please read the [Contributor Guide](CONTRIBUTING.md).

+If you're interested in adding support for a new platform, please open an issue on this repository first so that the best implementation strategy can be discussed before proceeding with an implementation.

 ## Reporting issues